Pranav0728/Event-Management/README.md

 # College Placement Event Management

 This is a full-stack web application for managing college placement events.
 It allows students to sign up, log in, and register for events, while the admin can create and manage events.
-The application is built using React, Node.js, Tailwind CSS, and a SQL-based relational database.
+The application is built using React, Node.js, Tailwind CSS, and a SQL relational database.

 ## Tools and Technologies Used